 Can you rotate your spine smoothly?

-Can you move side to side with ease?
+So can you move side to side with ease?

 Can you crawl, twist, reach, and balance confidently?